siefca/i18n-init/README.md

 ### Configuration file ###

 The `locale.yml` configuration file contains basic I18n settings.
-This file may look like:
+Its contents may look like this:

 ```yaml
 default: "en"